 10. Replace the Sand Periodically

-How To Get Bugs Out of Your Sandbox
+How To Get Rid of Bugs in Your Sandbox

 - Dump the Old Sand – First, remove and dispose of the bug-infested sand.
 Make sure you dispose of it properly according to your local laws or simply put it elsewhere on your property (though depending on what kind of bugs are in it, you may not want to keep it around).